Zucchini Bread & Adjustments for Health

 Health Update

 It’s been a little while since I have updated you all on the gastrointestinal status.
-For those of you who are new to Beautifully Nutty, I was diagnosed with Ulcerative Colitis at the age of twelve, and dealing with “flares” and long lengths of remission since then.
+For those of you who are new to Beautifully Nutty, I was diagnosed with Ulcerative Colitis at the age of twelve, and dealing with “flares” and vascular problems.
 I am in a current “flare” state and have been since the beginning of May or so.
 You can read more about it here as well.

 I have been receiving medical help since the moment I knew I was starting to flare back in May.
 I have tried various medications, I have made changes to my diet, but I am still sick.
-In the past it was normal for me to be sick for this longer period of time, but I feel like now that I have better control over my diet, activity, and try to decrease stressors in my life, that I should be able to regain control faster, but no such luck so far.
+In the past it was normal for me to be sick for this longer period of time, but I feel like now that I have better control over my diet, activity, and try to decrease stressors in my life, that I should be able to regain control faster, but no such luck so far, check this out and find the changes I made and their explanation.

 This past month, my doc (who I really do like and respect) has been doing some further investigation in the forms of lab tests and procedures, frequent follow-ups, etc. He has casually concluded that I have “indeterminate colitis” meaning my signs and symptoms appear to look like ulcerative colitis as well as Crohn’s.
 Since he can’t exactly distinguish between the two in my case, because they are so much alike, it’s called indeterminate and he can hardly say it is a definite diagnosis.
 The good news is my small intestine is healthy and unaffected otherwise my treatment options would have changed dramatically.
 With the consensus of my doctor and I, we have decided to continue me on my current treatment.
 Prior to the “intrusions” last week in my colon, I was starting to feel a lot better on that treatment, and I think it will work again.
 The colon was just reirritated after all of the investigating happening.